repoze/repoze.configuration/docs/glossary.rst

      A textual format and syntax for configuration and serialization.
      See the `YAML website <http://yaml.org>`_. directive
-     A callable that handles a configuration section, populating a registry.
+     A callable that handles a configuration section, populating state attached to a context object.